Aremark

-Aremark is a municipality in Viken county, Norway.
+Aremark is a municipality in Østfold county, Norway.
 The administrative centre of the municipality is the village of Fosby.

 Aremark was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
 The new municipality of Øymark was separated from Aremark on 1 July 1903.

 General information

 Name

 The Norse form of the name was Aramǫrk.
 The first element is the genitive of the name of the lake Ari (now Aremarksjøen).
 (The name of the lake is probably derived from ari which means "eagle", thus "eagle lake".)
 The last element is mǫrk f 'woodland, borderland' (see March).

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 7 November 1986.
 The arms show two blue-colored elk on a silver background.
 The elk was chosen as a symbol because of the large forests and the many animals in the area.

-(See also the coat-of-arms for Namsos, Namsskogan, Ringsaker and Tynset.)

 Economy

 Farming and forestry are the two top components of Aremark's economy.